 Princeton HealthCare System

-Mr. Rabner has more than 30 years of experience in hospital and healthcare administration.
-Before joining Princeton HealthCare System, he served as Acting President and Chief Executive Officer of Main Line Health, Inc. (MLH), a not-for-profit corporation comprising three acute care hospitals, an acute rehabilitation hospital, a long-term care facility, ambulatory care satellites and a research institute in the Philadelphia area.
-Under his leadership, Main Line Health achieved three-year accreditation from the Joint Commission on Accreditation of Healthcare Organizations.
-In addition, he developed the MLH system-wide Heart Failure and Transplant program’s business plan and directed its implementation.
+Before joining Princeton HealthCare System, Mr. Rabner served as Acting President and Chief Executive Officer of Main Line Health, Inc., a not- for-profit corporation comprising three acute care hospitals, an acute rehabilitation hospital, a long-term care facility, ambulatory care satellites and a research institute in the Philadelphia area.

-Mr. Rabner holds a master’s degree in public health administration from Rutgers University in Newark, New Jersey.
-He completed a graduate degree in French language and civilization at L’University de Paris du Sorbonne.
-He earned bachelor’s degrees in zoology and chemistry from the University of Maryland in College Park.
+Mr. Rabner holds a master's degree in Public Administration from Rutgers University, Newark, NJ.
+He completed a graduate degree in French language and civilization at L'University de Paris du Sorbonne.
+He earned a bachelor's degree in zoology and chemistry from the University of Maryland in College Park.